 The Association seeks to foster collaboration across the value chain, providing leadership to support and strengthen Australia's competitive advantage in the trade of horticultural produce.

-The Association will develop coordinated approaches to resolve operational issues and improve the profitability of trade, with the goal of making exports and imports simple, transparent, and efficient.
+The Association continues to develop coordinated approaches to resolve operational issues and improve the profitability of trade, with the goal of making exports and imports simple, transparent, and efficient.

 - To advocate for, and support, new market access